-Students must complete a minimum of 66.67% of their attempted credit hours.
+Students must complete a minimum of 67% of their attempted credit hours.
 The completion ratio will be monitored by dividing the total number of credit hours successfully completed by the total number of credit hours attempted.
 Hours attempted include hours for which there are grades of A, B, C, D, F, S, I, K, L, T, N, W, U, NG or "forgiven" hours.
 This review is based on the entire enrollment history of the student at Washington State Community College and transfer credits from other institutions.
-If the student has passed at least 66.67% of the cumulative attempted credit hours, progress is satisfactory.
-If the student has passed less than 66.67% of the cumulative attempted credit hours, progress is unsatisfactory.
-We do not round up.
+If the student has passed at least 67% of the cumulative attempted credit hours, progress is satisfactory.
+If the student has passed less than 67% of the cumulative attempted credit hours, progress is unsatisfactory.
+Completion rates will not be rounded (i.e.: 66.6% does not meet the 67% completion ratio).
 Successful completion of course work is defined as a letter grade/notation of A, B, C, D, K, L, T, N, S and are considered satisfactory completion of a course for financial aid purposes.
-Unsuccessful completion of course work is defined as a letter grade / notation of F, I, P, W, U, NG and are NOT considered satisfactory completion of a course for financial aid purposes.

-It is the student's responsibility to notify the Office of Financial Aid when an Incomplete Course (I, NG, or P) has been completed successfully for reevaluation purposes.
+Unsuccessful completion of course work is defined as a letter grade /notation of F, I, P, W, U, NG and are NOT considered satisfactory completion of a course for financial aid purposes.
+Courses with a grade of WE will not count as attempted or completed credits.
+Withdrawals, incompletes, and repeated courses count towards credit hours attempted for SAP purposes.
+Withdrawn courses count toward credit hours attempted but not completed.
+Incompletes only contribute to credit hours attempted until a grade change is processed.
+It is the student's responsibility to notify the Office of Financial Aid when an Incomplete Course (I or P) has been completed successfully for reevaluation purposes.
+Repeated courses count towards both credit hours attempted and completed, with the grades from each attempt impacting the completion ratio.